n-aizu/freertos-multicore/readme.txt

 This software is port of FreeRTOS Multicore for the Cortex-M3 processors on the Pandaboard ES.
 (Maybe run on OMAP4430 Pandaboard, but tested only on OMAP4460 Pandaboard ES)

+The main characteristics of this software specification are:

++ Bound multiprocessing (BMP) kernel.
+ - A single instantiation of an OS manages all cpu cores simultaneously.
+ - Tasks are locked to a specific cpu core.
+ - Tasks can communicate transparently with other task on same cpu core and on other cpu core.

++ Symmetric multiprocessing (SMP) is also supported. (optional)
+ - Supported to use both SMP and BMP on the same system.

++ This software is run on Linux remoteproc framework only.

++ Remote Processor Messaging (rpmsg) Framework is supported.

 This software is based on:

 + FreeRTOS V7.2.0